syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Connectivity.md

 {% endhighlight %}

 N> In this example, “PivotGridDemo” indicates the name and root namespace of the Web Application created in the Visual Studio IDE and “OlapService” indicates the name of the created WCF service.
-Now, PivotGrid is rendered with internet sales amount over a period of fiscal years across different customer geographic locations.
+Now, PivotGrid is rendered with Internet sales amount over a period of fiscal years across different customer geographic locations.

 {% include image.html url="/js/PivotGrid/OLAP-Connectivity_images/olapwebapi.png" %}